Hexagon/webdiff/README.md

 # Hexagon's webdiff

 A Deno-based tool to recursively fetch and analyze web assets, focused on identifying changes or differences (hence the tentative name "webdiff").

 **Features**

 * **Recursive Fetching:** Starting from one or more seed URLs, the tool fetches the web page(s) and parses them to discover links to other assets (images, stylesheets, scripts).
 * **Resource Discovery:** Follows internal links within a target website (or websites) to discover and download connected assets.
 * **Basic Analysis:** Currently focuses on:
-    * Extracting text content from HTML
+   - Extracting text content from HTML
-    * Detecting images
+   - Detecting images
-    * Finding links within the fetched assets
+   - Finding links within the fetched assets
 * **Sitemap and robots.txt Parsing:** Can parse `sitemap.xml` and `robots.txt` to assist in the discovery of assets.
+* **Report Generation:** Creates analyzed reports for understanding differences between fetched assets.

 ## Prerequisites